 High Performance Business Projectors

-Most of these projectors sell for over $5000 (up to $100,000), offer at least 5000 lumens, interchangeable lenses, etc. Many offer dual lamp (or four) for redundancy and reliability.
-Almost all will have optical lens shift, which will also allow two projectors to be "stacked" together to virtually double the brightness.
-All of these below offer interchangeable lenses:
+Most of these projectors sell for over $4000 (up to $100,000), offer at least 5000 lumens, most have interchangeable lenses, etc. Many offer dual lamp (or four) for redundancy and reliability.
+Almost all will have optical lens shift, which will also allow two projectors to be “stacked” together to virtually double the brightness.
+All of these higher performance projectors below offer interchangeable lenses, networking and more:

 That should give you a good idea of what your investment dollars will buy, in terms of portability, power, and features.
 Our best advice – talk with a dealer who knows what they are talking about.